Stage Benchmark

 The miles passed quickly, and soon we were on the rocky ridge working our way carefully toward the benchmark.
 At times the winds were quite strong.
 We guesstimated they might have hit about 40 mph.
 We weaved our way across the steep and rocky terrain toward the summit.

-Once there, we hung out a bit, having a snack, snapping some photos, and signing the register.
+Once there, we hung out a bit, had a snack, snapped some photos, and signing the register.
 Thankfully, the winds were not an issue.
 Soon it was time to climb back to the car.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, Central Coast, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.